varunmehta/varunmehta.github.io/_posts/2025-08-11-service-model.md

 > ***Warning***: Potential spoilers from the book ahead.
 I've tried to keep things as abstract as possible without revealing too much of the plot.

 ## Tasks Management
 One of the biggest common challenge in the story is persistent, uncleared task queues.
 This behavior is exhibited by the police and doctor bots at the start of the story, and later by a lot of different types of bots when waiting at Diagnostics.
 There are high-priority tasks which have been open for over a 1000+ days.
-Tasks are never deleted but then again, not all are equal.
+Tasks are never deleted but then again, not all tasks are equal.

-#### Real world challenges faced by the robots in the book
+### Real world challenges faced by the robots in the book
- * Tasks persist indefinitely, even after the context is irrelevant.
- * Ambiguous tasks, without clear goals and directive, ex: preserve the knowledge and library.
- * Decision paralysis when confronted with conflicting ideas, with no central authority (human to override).
- * No task hierarchy or priority.
- * Duplication of tasks across different robots.
- * Lack of inter robot communication compatibility.
-Different protocols prevent standard communication.
+ 1. Task Persistence: Old, irrelevant tasks never expire.
+ 1. No Context Updating: Tasks aren’t evaluated against current world conditions.
+ 1. Priority Inversion: Trivial old tasks block urgent new ones.
+ 1. Memory Saturation: Task queue fills up, risking loss of incoming tasks.
+ 1. No Deletion Mechanism: Robots are unable to discard tasks.
+ 1. Conflicting Instructions: Multiple tasks require incompatible actions not relevant in the current world conditions.
+ 1. Ambiguity Handling: Tasks with vague or incomplete instructions stall execution.
+ 1. Resource Starvation: Time & energy spent on outdated tasks drains capacity for new ones.
+ 1. Deadlock Between Bots: Interdependent tasks cause stalemates.
+The doctor and police interaction at the start is a very good example of this.
+ 1. Task Fragmentation: Partial tasks accumulate without completion.
+ 1. Inability to Self-Archive: No mechanism to store completed tasks for historical purposes while freeing active memory.

 ### High Level Engineering Principles to Avoid Failure.
+Some of these are not new, but calling it out.
-  1. Tasks should have a lifecycle and follow TTL rules.
+  1. Tasks should have a lifecycle and follow TTL(Time to Live) rules.
   1. Context awareness when executing tasks.
   1. Consider storage limitation, archiving policy
   1. Shared cooperation and coordination.